Home Life Style The Struggles of Finding a Job in Nigeria.

 0 comments

 Dear readers, I’ve been itching to tell you guys about this.
 My office recently put out a vacancy notice for a driver.
 We needed a staff bus driver and a few days ago someone called the HR in regards to that.
-Normally we all know that there’s always a test for such jobs.
-He was asked to wait till closing time so he’d drive us and obviously he was going to be paid for the day.
-After work that day, we all walked out to the car park and we saw a very short man under the bus.
-When I say ‘short’, trust me not to over exaggerate this.
+Normally we all know that there’s always a test for such jobs; He was asked to wait till close of work, so he’d drive us, obviously he was going to be paid for it.
+After work that day, we all walked to the car park and saw a very short man under the bus.
+When I say, ‘short’, trust me not to over-exaggerate this.
 If I am being kind, I’d say the man is 4.5ft.
+And that’s me being kind.

-Mr Yusuf brought a pillow for him so he could put it on the drivers’ seat.
-At this I knew we were heading to disaster.
-I quietly went to the middle seat beside the window, make I fit jump out if anything Sambasa.
+Mr. Yusuf brought a pillow so he could put it on the drivers’ seat.
+At this point, I knew we were on a trip to disaster.
+I quietly went to the middle seat beside the window, make I fit jump out if anything ‘Sambasa’.
 That’s how we hopped into the bus with tingles of fear.
 Who no go fear?
-The man driving is an inch away from dwarfism and he’s about to take the wheels of an 18 seater bus.
+The man driving is an inch away from dwarfism (no offence to his wife/wives and kids) and he’s about to take the wheels of an 18-seater bus.
 “God Abegeth Thee, I can’t die without using my international passport”, I thought.
-We didn’t even leave car park before uncle drove us into the gutter.
+We didn’t even leave the car park when uncle drove us into the gutter.
 That’s how we all laughed and went back to the office.
-Like I said, I jump window, and I am not even joking.
+Like I said, Na window I use comot outside, and I am not even joking.

-The facility manager called him and told him that would be all.
+The facility manager called him to say “that would be all”.
 He begged and begged and promised to do better, but it was more than he could handle.
 He was a really short man and that was a red flag.
 I’d rather pay 1k to reach my destination safely than jump on a free bus with a short man on the wheels.
 Why man sef go short?
-Are you gay? laughs in spongebob
+Are you gay? * giggles in spongebob *

-The CV And The Cover Letter Marathon.
+The CV and Cover Letter Marathon.
 Small cleaner job wey you go see “Send your Cv and cover letter” OGA abeg, I just wan sweep your office na.
-Don’t get me started on “Can you work under pressure?” oh please, I can’t abeg.
-The T-pain Era is already pressure enough.
+Don’t get me started on “Can you work under pressure?” oh please, I can’t Abeg, waking up every day in Nigeria is already a lot of pressure.

 Salary expectations wan wound you.
 You’ll be expecting 150-200k and they hit you with salary reality kpakam!
-The Hr manager will announce proudly to you, “we can offer you 30 thousand naira” see as she go talk am, as if that’s such a heavy price.
+The Hr. manager will announce proudly to you, “we can offer you 30 thousand naira” see as she go talk am, as if that’s such a heavy price.
 I am supposed to buy pure water and vibes with that.
+Some of you eh, na only God go help me judge una.
+You are paying someone 30 thousand naira in this economy? *picks up phone to rant*

 You may also like